knikola-gb/hiring-exercise/README.md

 Implementation notes
 --------------------
 - Used pure Spring (Spring Boot) as core technology for implemeting defined requirement (not third party libs used).
-From what I understood during the first-round interview with Mr. Kiss, Global Blue uses Spring Boot for new projects, therefore I tried to implement everything (and at the same time introduce myself to Spring Boot) using Spring only (otherwise, probably other technologies, eg. Apache CXF would be used).
+From what I understood during the first-round interview with Mr. Kiss, Global Blue uses Spring Boot for new projects, therefore I tried to implement everything (and at the same time introduce myself to Spring Boot more closely) using Spring only (otherwise, probably other technologies, eg. Apache CXF would be used).

 - Provided SOAP/REST APIs are basically using the same core logic defined in related service that calculates VAT
 - implemented JUnit tests (separate classes for SOAP/REST), which should cover test cases/scenarious from requirement